L.A. Derby Dolls Official Rules

 - Unsportsmanlike conduct may result in a major penalty or expulsion.

-A skater receives a major penalty (1 penalty point) when she has committed a foul with major game impact or could potentially endanger other skaters on the track.
-Examples of major penalties are: delivering a block from an illegal blocking zone or to an illegal target zone that causes an opposing skater to fall or lose relative position, causing a no pack situation that allows a Jammer to score, and blocking after the Jam.
+A skater receives a penalty when she has committed a foul with major game impact or could potentially endanger other skaters on the track.
+Examples of penalties are: delivering a block from an illegal blocking zone or to an illegal target zone that causes an opposing skater to fall or lose relative position, causing a no pack situation that allows a Jammer to score, and blocking after the Jam.

 Skaters who accumulate a penalty point serve the next Jam in the penalty box as the position she held while the point was earned.
 The player’s team must skate down one skater.
-If a Jammer or Pivot receives a penalty point, the team may not field that position in the next Jam.
+If a Jammer receives a penalty point, the team may not field that position in the next Jam, creating a Power Jam.
 If a skater receives more than one penalty point in a single Jam, the skater will only sit in the box for one Jam.

 Skaters can be ejected for the following reasons: